Polycarbonate FAQ's - Varico LTD

 Polycarbonate is an excellent all-rounder.
 It is up to 200 times stronger than glass but only weighs around half the weight.
 This makes it a practical material for a multitude of different uses.
 It is cost effective and will last well beyond the ten year warranty provided by the manufacturer.

-Polycarbonate offers a great alternative to glass, it’s safe, easy to work with and provides great light transmission when you select the clear sheet.
+It is a great alternative to glass, polycarbonate is safe, easy to work with and provides great light transmission when you select the clear sheet.
 Sheets can be cut easily and even drilled if required.
 Installation is easy due to the weight and sheets UV stable on at least one side to prevent ‘yellowing’.

-I want to use a multiwall / twinwall / triplewall sheet but don’t understand which is length and which is width can you help?
+I want to use a polycarbonate roofing sheets but don’t understand which is length and which is width can you help?

 Flutes always run along the length and across the width of the sheets.
 Please see the image below.